 Most colleges and universities will accept 60 semester credits towards the total number of units needed to complete a bachelor's degree; however, for students who have taken more than 60 credits, the content of the extra courses may be used to satisfy either requirements or electives.
 It will also depend on whether or not a Transfer Agreement has been completed and/or if the number of credits required for the bachelor's degree is more than 120 credits.
 Normally four year institutions will accept up to ½ of the total credits required for the degree to come from a two year college.
 There are exceptions to this.
-It is recommended that you see a CSN counselor or academic advisor about the specific requirements for the college you are interested in.
+It is recommended that you see a CSN Academic Advisor about the specific requirements for the college you are interested in.

 8. What is the minimum acceptable GPA for transfer?

 The minimum GPA needed to transfer varies depending on the institution you want to transfer to as well as the program you are interested in.
 It is advisable to check the institution's website or check with a CSN Academic Advisor.